DavidGerva/LockTab-Sublime-Plugin/README.md

 6. Managing more than one group of views.
 Again didn't try at all.

 7. Improving the "set focus" after the reopen

+8. Lock a tab -> Save the locked file with a new name. -> Close the tab Right now the plugin does not forbid the closure.
+Should I manage it?